preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 When you need to edit a publishing page, do the following:

-Click The Edit button to enter Edit mode:
+Click the Edit button to enter Edit mode:

 .. image:: enter-edit-mode.png

 If the page has been published at least once, you can go to the page before you enter edit mode.
 If not, go to any publishing page.
 When you have entered Edit mode you can then use the navigation to go the page you will edit.

-Open the navigation ny clicking here:
+Open the navigation by clicking here:

 .. image:: open-navigation-edit.png